sethbrayman/demo/readme.md

 # Coding Challenge

-A simple searchable table of products that can be viewed in a web page or accessed via API.
+A simple, searchable table of products that can be viewed in a web page or accessed via API.

 ## Getting Started